worldbank/wb-reproducible-research-repository/metadata_protocol.md

 # Metadata Protocol for Reproducibility Packages

 This protocol outlines the steps and field requirements for creating high-quality metadata for reproducibility packages.
-It ensures that entries published on the [Reproducible Research Repository](https://reproducibility.worldbank.org) are consistent, complete, and aligned with verification standards.
+It is primarily intended to guide metadata producers and reviewers in preparing comprehensive documentation.
+It can also serve as a reference for authors to understand how their materials will be documented.
+The goal is to ensure that entries published on the [Reproducible Research Repository](https://reproducibility.worldbank.org/) are complete, consistent, and aligned with verification standards.

 The protocol has three components: